 - any member group of the Refugee Council of Australia

 - youth groups

 - sporting clubs etc.

-- submit a reference (written in the past twelve months) supporting your application.
-This does not need to be an important person, but they do need to be able to confirm what you have said in your personal statement.
+- Submit a reference (written in the past twelve months) which supports what you say in your personal statement.
+This does not need to be an important person.
 The reference must include the date, name, position and contact details of the person providing the reference, and your permission for the University to contact them for further information if required.

 All Welcome Scholarships comprise a full fee waiver.

-Be advised that if you enrol in a course longer than 12 months, you may lose your Government benefit.
-You must have an alternative source of income to support yourself throughout your study – for most people this will be in the form of part time work.
+Be advised that if you enrol in any course (whether that be full time or part time), you may lose your Government income support.
+You must have an alternative source of income to support yourself throughout your study – for most people this will be in the form of part-time work.